ZhihanHu-19/Titanic-Disaster-Survival-Prediction/README.md

 # Titanic-Disaster-Survival-Prediction (Python & R, Dockerized)

-This repo builds two reproducible containers to train and run a simple logistic regression model on the Titanic dataset:
+This repo builds two reproducible containers (Python and R) to train and run a simple logistic regression model on the Titanic dataset:

 - **Python**: `scikit-learn` pipeline
 - **R**: `glm` (binomial)

+to pridict the survial of a passenger based on some demographics.
 The repo can clone and run both containers in a few steps.

 ---